 Some hospitals have already been hurt, while some have gained significant funding.
 Although the drawbacks are obvious in the short term, it has created an incentive to improve the quality of care in hospitals.

-ObamaCare Medicare penalties / rewards will rise over the next two years to a total of 2%.
+ACA (ObamaCare) Medicare penalties and rewards will rise over the next two years to a total of 2%.

 During the last half of 2012, CMS reports that hospital readmissions dropped by 70,000 for the first time on record.

-Update December 1st, 2013: ObamaCare’s Medicare reforms are already increasing the quality of care and decreasing costs.
-Administration officials have pointed to falling hospital readmission rates as one strong sign that cost-control provisions in the Affordable Care Act are working.
-Also, they noted that a growing number of insurers and health care providers are agreeing to contracts that pay for the quality of care, rather than the quantity, another indication that the law’s encouragement on that front is starting to pay dividends.
+By December 1st, 2013 the ACA’s (ObamaCare’s) Medicare reforms had already increased the quality of care and decreased costs.
+Administration officials pointed to falling hospital readmission rates as one strong sign that cost-control provisions in the Affordable Care Act were working.
+Also, they noted that a growing number of insurers and health care providers were agreeing to contracts that pay for the quality of care, rather than the quantity, another indication that the law’s encouragement on that front had started to pay dividends.

 Independent Payment Advisory Board (IPAB)

-ObamaCare creates a 15 member board called the Independent Payment Advisory Board (IPAB).
-The IPAB is appointed by the President, and confirmed by the Senate to serve six-year terms.
+The ACA (ObamaCare) created a 15 member board called the Independent Payment Advisory Board (IPAB).
+The IPAB is appointed by the President and confirmed by the Senate to serve six-year terms.
 The purpose of the board is to oversee Medicare costs and to lower the per capita growth rate of Medicare spending.

 ObamaCare and Medicare Advantage